 Our wellbeing framework is designed to enable our people to reach their full potential.
 This includes developing trained mental health first aiders in all of our offices, building a wellbeing network, taking part in the Mind wellbeing index and leading from the top when it comes to discussing all aspects of mental health and wellbeing.

 We understand some of the challenges that organisations may face when starting to implement a wellbeing strategy of their own.
 Our goal is to use our platform and experience to extend the conversation on wellbeing and mental health outside of our organisation and beyond.
 We hope that by having these conversations we can empower others to bring about positive change, and can learn from our community as we continue our own journey.

-To mark World Mental Health Day on 10 October, Moore Kingston Smith is pleased to jointly launch a mental health video that they have sponsored featuring a song called ‘Talk it out’.
-The top 20 accountancy and business advisory firm is fully behind raising awareness about mental health concerns and helping reduce the associated stigma.
+To mark World Mental Health Day on 10 October 2019, Moore Kingston Smith is pleased to jointly launch a mental health video that they have sponsored featuring a song called ‘Talk it out’.
+The firm is fully behind raising awareness about mental health concerns and helping reduce the associated stigma.

 Moore Kingston Smith managing partner Maureen Penfold said: “We’re delighted to sponsor this video.
 The more everyone talks about mental health, the more everyone benefits.
 The video tells a moving heartfelt story accompanied by a catchy soundtrack and specially composed song.
 Also, some of our people had the chance to appear in the video, playing extras in some of the scenes.”

 It’s important to us that we continue to tackle inequality at Moore Kingston Smith and ensure our journey is ongoing.